-- a) Write a Program for checking whether the given number is a even number or not. - b) Using a for loop, write a program that prints out the decimal equivalents of 1/2, 1/3, 1/4, ,1/10 - c) Write a program using a for loop that loops over a sequence.
+- a) Write a Program for checking whether the given number is a even number or not. - b) Using a for loop, write a program that prints out the decimal equivalents of 1/2, 1/3, 1/4, a) Find the sum of all the primes below two million.

+- c) Write a program using a for loop that loops over a sequence.
 What is sequence? - d) Write a program using a while loop that asks the user for a number, and prints a countdown from that number to zero.